A NSW Government website

 Milestone reports and final report

-You will need to submit a Milestone Report (formerly progress report) after each stage of works that aligns with your approved Workplan.
+You will need to submit a Milestone report (formerly progress report) after each stage of works that aligns with your approved Workplan.
 These will outline what you have achieved and what you will do next.

 Milestone reports are reviewed by technical experts who can ensure you are on the right track and give you feedback or advice.
 After reviewing and accepting your report, we will pay your next grant instalment.